Challenging decisions and conduct of government agencies

 Ombudsmen Act 1975, s 13, Schedule 1

-The Ombudsman can investigate the conduct and decisions of any of the following agencies:
+The Ombudsman can investigate the behaviour and decisions of any of the following agencies:

-- government departments and ministries such as the Ministry of Education and the Inland Revenue Department – and specific units and services within them, like Work and Income (which is part of the Ministry of Social Development)
+• government departments and ministries – for example, the Ministry of Education and the Inland Revenue Department – and certain departments within them, like Work and Income (which is part of the Ministry of Social Development)

-- Crown entities (government-owned organisations) – for example, the Accident Compensation Corporation (ACC), Housing New Zealand, the New Zealand Qualifications Authority (NZQA), and the Commerce Commission
+• government organisations created by specific legislation (“statutory entities”) – for example, ACC, Housing New Zealand, the New Zealand Qualifications Authority (NZQA), and the Commerce Commission

-- committees of local government bodies such as city councils, district councils, regional councils and harbour boards (only the committees, not the local bodies themselves)
+• committees that are part of local government organisations – for example, city councils, district councils, regional councils and harbour boards (only the committees, not the local bodies themselves)

 Who can’t the Ombudsman investigate?